KonstantinosRamm/LibraryManagement/README.md

 # LibraryManagement

-## Developed a library management system to practice and enhance knowledge of data structures, particularly hash tables.
-The system allows for efficient storage and management of books, providing a personal reference for tracking books read.
+## This project focuses on developing a Library Management System to practice and enhance knowledge of data structures, with a particular emphasis on hash tables.
+The system implements the Cuckoo Hashing algorithm for efficient storage and management of books.
+Additionally, this project aims to improve designing with UML, providing a personal reference for tracking books that have been read.